$89.99 at Amazon

 The TaoTronics TT-AH001 has a 2-inch opening for its water tank.
 Though it is larger than that of the Dyson AM10, it is still very hard to get in and scrub the inside of the tank.
 Additionally, the manual has no instructions for performing deeper cleaning.

 The Levoit LV600HH and the Honeywell HUL520B proved to be our favorite models when it came to the overall user experience.
-This is largely because of their easy to fill water tanks.
+This is mainly due to their easy to fill water tanks.
 The Honeywell's tank has a huge opening and is short enough to fit in any sink, making refilling a breeze.
-The Levoit's opening isn't quite as large, and the tank is bigger so it may take some maneuvering to get it into a small sink, but it is still very easy to fill.
+The Levoit's opening isn't quite as large, and the tank is bigger, so it may take some maneuvering to get it into a small sink, but it is still very easy to fill.
 The Levoit also has a convenient remote control that lets you adjust settings without leaving your bed.
 Both models have simple and intuitive interfaces.
-The Everlasting Comfort Ultrasonic features a simple, single dial control panel and relatively large 2.75" tank opening made filling and operating the machine quite easy.
+The Everlasting Comfort Ultrasonic features a simple, single dial control panel and relatively large 2.75" tank opening that made filling and operating the machine quite easy.